metamath/lamp-guide/docs/index.md

 Root statements ("first level" and "other levels"):
 These let you select which steps (if any) currently in the proof may be used (that is, derived from).
-If a statement‡ isn't selected it will *not* be considered when creating the proof.
+If a statement isn't selected it will *not* be considered when creating the proof.
-The "First level" option selects the statements‡ that may be used to directly prove the root statement being proved, while "other levels" selects the statements‡ that may be used beyond this level.
+The "First level" option selects the steps that may be used to directly prove the root statement being proved, while "other levels" selects the steps that may be used beyond this level.
-We can select "all" (all statements‡ may be used), "none" (no statements‡ may be used), or select a specific set of statements‡ that may be used.
+We can select "all" (all steps may be used),
+"none" (no steps may be used), or select a specific set of steps that may be used.
-If it shows an expression like "1/8", that means a specific set of statements‡ have been selected; the first number is the number of statements‡ that are permitted, and the second number is the number of statements‡ that *could* be permitted at this point.
+If it shows an expression like "1/8", that means a specific set of steps have been selected; the first number is the number of steps that are permitted, and the second number is the number of steps that *could* be permitted at this point.
-Click on the current value to select the statements‡ to permit.
+Click on the current value to select the steps to permit.
-If the statement‡ to be proved is not currently proved, the "first level" is set to "All" (all statements‡ are considered) and the "other levels" is set to "None" (no statements‡ are considered after the first level).
+If the statement to be proved is not currently proved, the "first level" is set to "All" (all steps are considered) and the "other levels" is set to "None" (no steps are considered after the first level).
-If this statement‡ is already proved, the "first level" will be set to the statements‡ that were used.
+If this statement is already proved, the "first level" will be set to the steps that were used.
-Adding statements‡ that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.
+Adding steps that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.